 We do the organising for you, we will create a Facebook group to keep everyone up-to-date and send out a travel information pack including what to bring for your trip, a money and currency guide, flight information, reminders for passports, emergency contact numbers and meeting point details.
 All you have to do is pack your case!

 What is the difference between the wildlife tours and conservation expeditions?

-Our wildlife tours are 7 or 10 days whereas our expeditions are 14 days.
+Firstly, our wildlife tours are 7 or 10 days whereas our expeditions are 14 days long.
 Both our tours and expeditions follow a similar first week, exploring the most exciting habitats in The Gambia to search for a range of unique species.
 The additional 3 days of the 10-day wildlife tour will then be spent upriver (see tour itinerary).

 Can I join a Project Wild Gambia trip if I have a phobia?

-Yes, any phobias are always accounted for and our team know how to avoid troublesome species if need be.
+Any phobias are always accounted for and our team know how to avoid troublesome species if need be.
 In fact, the head of research at Project Wild Gambia has arachnophobia and has been visiting The Gambia for the last 20 years!
 Please speak to our team about any worries you may have and we can make ammendments for individuals to make your trip as comfortable and enjoyable as possible!